justviliam/justviliam.github.io/_posts/2018-03-21-be-your-boss.md

 ---
-title: 85 % of people HATE their jobs
+title: 85 % of people HATE their jobs.
+It is time for a CHANGE
 excerpt: Everybody should be doing something, that they love.
 And YOU are not an exception.
 Love what you do, do what you love.
 date: 2018-03-21T17:44:00+00:00
 author: viliam